 About Our Oberlin, Ohio Bead Store

-Our Retail Location is currently in a liquidation but we have closed early due to Covid-19.
-Sign-up for emails to find out how the liquidation will continue.
+Our Retail Location is now closed.
+Sign-up for emails to find out how our liquidation will continue.
 Our website will continue to run as usual.

 The history of Bead Paradise

 After just three and a half years, it was time to expand.
 Ruth moved down the street and merged Bead Paradise with a clothing store called The Studio on the Park.
 Combining contemporary women’s apparel with Ruth’s jewelry designs and unusual beads was a perfect fit.
 Over the coming years Bead Paradise grew in both fame and inventory.
 In May of 1997, Bead Paradise moved to its current location at 29 West College Street, a beautiful two-story building facing Tappan Square.
 In July of 2001, Ruth purchased the building, which is listed in the National Register of Historical Places as part of the Downtown Oberlin Business District.

 Back in the 1960’s, Elsie Schmiedlin, one of Ruth’s many mentors, owned and operated the original Bead Paradise in her landmark home in North Olmstead, Ohio.
 Before opening her own store, Ruth purchased the bulk of Elsie’s inventory over a period of five years.
 Ruth always loved the name Bead Paradise, so much so that she asked Elsie if she could use it for her store.
 Elsie said sure, with one condition, that we always tell the story of Elsie Schmiedlin and the original Bead Paradise.
 And so Elsie’s memory and legacy lives on at Bead Paradise II.

 I grew up in the small college town of Oberlin, Ohio and was exposed to music, art and performance my entire life.